-- Treating staff, other pupils and parents/carers with dignity, kindness and respect at all times, in person and online; - Encouraging their child to have high expectations and to work to the best of their ability; - Encouraging maximum attendance and punctuality; - Ensuring that their child wears the correct school uniform (as outlined on the website); - Reinforcing both sanctions and rewards in accordance with the school's behaviour policy; - Supporting the school's home learning policy; - Informing the school of matters likely to affect their child's progress; - Attending parents' evenings, school events and meetings;

-Allowing their child to be filmed or photographed for use in staff training activities and to celebrate pupil success in the wider community, including the school website (please let the school know if this is an issue).
+- Treating staff, other pupils and parents/carers with dignity, kindness and respect at all times, in person and online; - Encouraging their child to have high expectations and to work to the best of their ability; - Encouraging maximum attendance and punctuality; should your child be ill, you must contact the school each and every day of the absence.
+We do not authorised absence where overall attendance falls below 93%; - Ensuring that their child wears the correct school uniform (as outlined on the website); - Reinforcing both sanctions and rewards in accordance with the school's behaviour policy; - Supporting the school's home learning policy; - Informing the school of matters likely to affect their child's progress; - Attending parents' evenings, school events and meetings; - Allowing their child to be filmed or photographed for use in staff training activities (and to celebrate pupil success in the wider community, including the school website - please inform us of any data protection issues regarding this).